-At St. Michael's EAL pupils experience full immersion in the language and are taught with the existing year group.
-EAL pupils will also have additional phonics sessions during the week with our EAL Ambassador.
+At St Michael's EAL pupils experience full immersion in the language and are taught with the existing year group.

 At St Michael's teachers take action to help children who are learning English as an additional language by various means.